Aliases for CREBL2 Gene

 GeneCards Summary for CREBL2 Gene

-CREBL2 (CAMP Responsive Element Binding Protein-Like 2) is a Protein Coding gene.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+CREBL2 (CAMP Responsive Element Binding Protein Like 2) is a Protein Coding gene.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.

 UniProtKB/Swiss-Prot for CREBL2 Gene